Departamento-de-Engenharia-Informatica/lei-24-s2-1df-1de-g063/docs/sprintB/us005/03.design/Readme.md

-# US006 - Create a Task
+US005 - As a HRM, I want to generate a team proposal automatically

 ## 3. Design - User Story Realization